lbl-srg/obc/specification/source/cdl.rst

          parameter Real p = 10;
          Continuous.Gain myGain(k=2*p);

    #.
-We allow conditional removal of blocks, such as
+We require conditional removal of blocks and connectors, such as
       such as

       .. code-block:: modelica